dnoneill/lib-static.github.io/docs/lib-static-website.md

 Expected contents are different depending on the section and type of content.

-For items in "projects" the content should cover:
+For items in "models" the content should cover:

 - What the project does / description
 - Why the project was created